sfespinosa/sfespinosa/README.md

 ## Hi there!
 My name is Scott! 👋
 I'm a Software Engineer based in the San Francisco Bay Area.
-Graduated from Flatiron School after 8+ years in the healthcare/pharmaceutical industry with years of leadership experience.
+I have 2+ .
 I've learned to love to code so I can help build technology that aims to help people.
 I also love to travel, play video games, and follow anything related to the [MCU](https://www.marvel.com/movies).

 - 😄  Pronouns: he/him/his
 - 🔭  I work as a Cloud/Full-Stack Engineer at Deloitte Consulting, LLP
 - 🌱  I’m currently enhancing my skills in AWS and Golang
 - 👯  I’m looking to collaborate on new projects for any hackathons or just to chat about coding in general
-- 💬  Ask me about finding the Impostor in Among Us or my favorite EDM song
+- 💬  Ask me about today's Wordle/Quordle or the latest episode of Podcrushed
-- 🎮  Current Playing: Knockout City & The Ghost of Tsushima on PS5
+- 🎮  Current Playing: Marvel Snap, Overwatch 2, Jedi: Survivor, & The Legend Of Zelda: Tears of the Kingdom
 - ⚡  Fun fact: I climbed [Half Dome](https://www.nps.gov/yose/planyourvisit/halfdome.htm) in Yosemite in the 8th grade
 - 📫  How to reach me: [Email](mailto:scottjames.espinosa@gmail.com) | [LinkedIn](https://www.linkedin.com/in/scottespinosa/) | [Portfolio](https://scottespinosa.com) | [Medium](https://scottespinosa.medium.com/)